ThePhD/sol2/docs/source/features.rst

 * Mentioned here because... well, it's a thing
 * Lightweight (read: feature-starved) wrapper library
-* Can push/pop to the global namespace, but doing anymore more detailed is... harder
+* Can push/pop to the global namespace, but doing anymthing more detailed is... harder
 * Might as well go with luawrapper if you're going to bother